 Alcohol and drugs

-Alcohol affects your sensory abilities and decreases your reaction time.
+Alcohol affects your sensory abilities and slows your reaction time.

 As with driving a car, boating skills may be affected by alcohol and drugs.
 Loss of judgement and coordination and increase in reaction time can lead to the inability to react appropriately to a dangerous boating situation.

 Alcohol also increases body-heat loss, reducing your survival time if you fall overboard.
 It also increases the pulse rate, leading to rapid exhaustion in survival situations.